appsmithorg/appsmith-docs/troubleshooting-guide/action-errors.md

 If your API / DB Query times out, it could be due to one of the following reasons

 * Your API / Database is behind a VPC which is not accessible from the appsmith Instance.
-To resolve this, you have to [whitelist the appsmith instance](../core-concepts/connecting-to-data-sources/) in your database or VPC.
+This can be fixed by [whitelisting the appsmith instance](../core-concepts/connecting-to-data-sources/) in your database or VPC.
 * Your API / Query is taking too long to respond.
-Consider fetching smaller datasets using [server-side pagination](../core-concepts/displaying-data-read/display-data-tables.md#pagination) or increasing the timeout of the API / Query in the settings section.
+This can be fixed by fetching smaller datasets using [server-side pagination](../core-concepts/displaying-data-read/display-data-tables.md#pagination) or increasing the timeout of the API / Query in the settings section.

 ### Mandatory Parameter Empty Error

 ```
 Mandatory parameters 'Action' and 'Bucket Name' are missing
 ```

-This message means that at least of the required fields in the datasource creation form or the query editor form is missing.

-You will typically recieve this message when:

-* You have left a mandatory field empty when creating a datasource.
-* You have left a mandatory field empty when configuring a query.

-### Required Parameter Empty / Missing Error

 ```
 Required parameter 'File Path' is missing